JuanFelipeAM/JuanFelipeAM.github.io/_pages/cv.md

 ### Instructor of Record, University of Iowa

 - **College Algebra** (Spring 2023; Fall 2023; Fall 2024; Fall 2025)
-  Taught multiple coordinated sections (≈35–40 students each) as part of a 15–20-section course.
+  Taught in a coordinated multi-section course (typically 15–20 sections) with 35–40 students per section.
   Responsible for lectures, assessment design, grading, and coordination with other instructors to maintain common standards.

 - **Elementary Functions** (Fall 2022)